Lobular carcinoma in situ (LCIS)

 Types of breast biopsy that may be used include:

 - Core needle biopsy.
 A radiologist or surgeon uses a thin, hollow needle to remove several tiny tissue samples.
-Imaging techniques, such as mammography, ultrasound or MRI, are often used to help guide the needle used in a core needle biopsy.
+Imaging techniques, such as ultrasound or MRI, are often used to help guide the needle used in a core needle biopsy.

 A number of factors, including your personal preferences, come into play when you decide whether to undergo treatment for lobular carcinoma in situ (LCIS).